 and

 respectively, under the assumption that the photon diffusion is negligible.
-The effect of photon diffusion, so far discarded, has been estimated by \cite{rw11}, which derived the radius above which diffusion affects the flow significantly and estimated how much the temperature and the luminosity are affected by the approximation considered in \cite{waxman2007}; as a small difference with respect to the model described above emerged, namely $\sim 1\%-5\%$, we decide to neglect this effect.
+The effect of photon diffusion was estimated by \cite{rw11}, who derived the radius above which diffusion affects the flow significantly and estimated the effect on the temperature and luminosity of the approximation considered in \cite{waxman2007}.
+This effect would alter our model results only by $\sim 1\%-5\%$, and we therefore neglect it below.
 In previous equations, $k=0.34k_{0.34}$~cm$^{2}$~g$^{-1}$ is the opacity of the stellar envelope, $E=10^{51}E_{51}$ erg is the kinetic energy released at the SN explosion, $t=10^5 t_5$ s is the time from the SBO, and $f_{\rho}$ is a numerical factor of order unity that depends on the inner envelope structure and that is linearly related to the density profile of a polytropic envelope.
-This latter quantity scales linearly with the progenitor mass and can be described by a power-law with index $n=3$ for radiative envelopes typical of BSGs, and $n=3/2$ for efficiently convective envelopes typical of RSGs.
-Here we consider a stationary and uniform opacity, that applies for example to Thomson scattering dominated opacity with constant ionization, as in fully ionized hydrogen-dominated envelopes where $k=0.34$~cm$^{2}$~g$^{-1}$.
-Parameters in Eq.~\eqref{eq:phradius} and Eq.~\eqref{eq:tph} have a strict relation with the expected specific intensity in UV and O wavelengths.
-This latter is given by a black-body radiation (BB) as modified by extinction, namely the absorption and scattering of electromagnetic radiation by dust and gas intervening along the line of sight, yielding:
+This latter quantity scales linearly with the progenitor mass and can be described by a power law with index $n=3$ for radiative envelopes typical of BSGs, and $n=3/2$ for efficiently convective envelopes typical of RSGs.
+We considered a stationary and uniform opacity that applies for example to Thomson-scattering dominated opacity with constant ionisation, as in fully ionised H-dominated envelopes where $k=0.34$~cm$^{2}$~g$^{-1}$.
+The parameters in Equation~\eqref{eq:phradius} and Equation~\eqref{eq:tph} have a strict relation with the expected specific intensity in UV and optical wavelengths.
+This latter is given by a blackbody (BB) radiation as modified by extinction, namely the absorption and scattering of electromagnetic radiation by dust and gas intervening along the line of sight, yielding